 Your body has seen better days.
 I talked about the bleeding, right?
 It’s like you’re having a massive period, except you can’t use tampons or anything like that.
 The gigantic maxi-pad-in-the-mesh-underwear situation is a poorly engineered solution at best.

-Believe me when I tell you to buy a package of Depend for Women (size S/M, unless you are plus size).
+Believe me when I tell you to buy a package of incontinence underwear (size S/M, unless you are plus size).
 They are SO much more comfortable and absorbent – and you don’t have to worry about ruining your underwear.

 Vaginal Delivery – Postpartum Recovery

 Here are some items that with greatly help with pain relief and comfort after a vaginal delivery ~